 Introduces fundamentals of tap dance technique.
 Develops a sense of rhythm, timing, musicality and awareness of dancing in a group.
 Learn basic traditional tap steps, rhythm tap combinations and complete dances.
-Prerequisite: None.
-Offered: On demand.

-PHED 1212 Karate I (0-2-1)This course is designed to introduce the student to the fundamental skills of karate.
+PHED 1212 Karate I

+This course is designed to introduce the student to the fundamental skills of karate.
 The student will have the opportunity to experience the various techniques without contact.
-Prerequisite: None.
-Offered: On demand.